-Maryland voters elected seven members to the U.S. House of Representatives Tuesday, while the state’s race in the sixth congressional district remains too close to call.
+Maryland voters elected eight members to the U.S. House of Representatives this week.

-Here are how Maryland’s eight congressional races currently stand.
+Here are the winners of Maryland’s eight congressional elections.

 District 1